-- Absences in a course may affect your final grade. - Tardiness may also affect your final grade. - You are responsible for all work/tests that occur during any missed course session(s) regardless of reason(s) for absence. - If you are not well enough to attend a course session (class), you must notify the instructor as soon as possible before the scheduled course time. - If you are unable to notify an instructor before the scheduled course time, you must contact the instructor as soon as reasonably possible. - If you have an unavoidable conflict with a scheduled course session, you must notify the instructor before the course session. - o If you are unable to notify an instructor before the scheduled course time, you must contact the instructor as soon as reasonably possible.
+- Absences in a course may affect your final grade. - Class attendance is required.
+If you miss more than two weeks of scheduled classes your final semester grade will be lowered one letter grade. - Tardiness may also affect your final grade. - You are responsible for all work/tests that occur during any missed course session(s) regardless of reason(s) for absence. - If you are not well enough to attend a course session (class), you must notify the instructor as soon as possible before the scheduled course time. - If you are unable to notify an instructor before the scheduled course time, you must contact the instructor as soon as reasonably possible. - If you have an unavoidable conflict with a scheduled course session, you must notify the instructor before the course session. - If you are unable to notify an instructor before the scheduled course time, you must contact the instructor as soon as reasonably possible.